Alerts

 Aviram Bellaishe

-Aviram Bellaishe, a leading expert in regional geopolitics, Middle Eastern affairs, and Arabic language and culture, served for 27 years in Israel’s security apparatus.
-He gained extensive experience in negotiations, operating mechanisms of influence and perception, and developing strategic and international collaborations.
+Aviram Bellaishe, a leading expert in regional geopolitics, Middle Eastern affairs, and psychological warfare and influence operations, served for 27 years in Israel’s security apparatus in senior command positions.
+He gained extensive experience in negotiations, operating mechanisms of influence and perception.
 His professional achievements earned him three prestigious excellence awards from the head of the security directorate.
 After his discharge, Bellaishe transitioned to commercial, economic, and technological cooperation with Arab countries, leveraging his expertise to expand business and financial partnerships in the region.
 He served as the Head of the Middle East and North Africa Department at the law firm Doron, Tikotzky, Kantor, Gutman, Amit, Gross & Co., and as Co-CEO of the firm’s commercial arm.
 Additionally, he managed the “Israeli Peace Initiative” steering committee for several years and currently serves on the executive committee of Mena2050, an organization dedicated to advancing regional cooperation.
 Bellaishe holds a bachelor’s and master’s degree in law (with honors), specializing in conflict resolution and mediation.
 He is a doctoral candidate focusing on consciousness engineering and religious propaganda, with an emphasis on studying influence mechanisms in the Arab world.
 His extensive experience and unique expertise position him as a key figure in regional dialogue and cooperation efforts.

 Share this